stuycs-gh-classrooms/nxtm-p03-pd10-coolest-team/README.md

   - Mass and velocity

 - Does this force require any new constants, if so what are they and what values will you try initially?
-  - YOUR ANSWER HERE
+  - maybe

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
-  - YOUR ANSWER HERE
+  - probably

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
   - This force only applies when the Orbs collide with each other

 - In order to calculate this force, do you need to perform extra intermediary calculations?
 If so, what?
-  - YOUR ANSWER HERE
+  - possibly

 ---